We Hope You Enjoy Your DIY Valentine Crystals

 Adult supervision is required for this project.

 Note: Please be aware that you need to boil water during this activity.
-This may not work in a classroom setting.
+This may not be possible in a classroom setting.

 Do you need another Valentine’s Day STEM activity to do while your kids wait for their crystals to form?
 Have you decided that the Valentine Crystals won’t work in your classroom setting?
-Then check out our Case of the Broken Valentine Circuit investigation.
-It’s been a big hit with students in the past, and with just conductive copper tape, LEDs, and a battery your kids can learn about electronics as they create paper circuit Valentines.
+If so, check out our Valentine Paper Circuit Mystery investigation.
+With conductive copper tape, LEDs, and a battery your kids can learn about electronics as they create paper circuit Valentines.

 The Science Behind Crystals